acm-cui/website-cui2024/submit/papers.md

 ---
 label: Papers
-description: "The Papers track at !!conference.short_name!! !!conference.year!! is for original contributions from a broad range of disciplines including: human-computer interaction, computer science, engineering, speech technology, linguistics, psychology, cognitive sciences, sociology and other cognate disciplines."
+description: "The Papers track at CUI !!conference.year!! is for original contributions from a broad range of disciplines including: human-computer interaction, computer science, engineering, speech technology, linguistics, psychology, cognitive sciences, sociology and other cognate disciplines."

 cta:
   text: Submit a paper
-  title: Submissions for the full papers track are open now
+  title: Submissions for the papers track are open now
   link: /2024/submit/pcs/

 track: